kami2012/AcousticIndicesPredictBirdCommunityRecovery/guidelines-for-practitioners.md

 ## Step 2: Compute Acoustic Indices

-**Description:** Compute suitable acoustic indices for all [sound files] to evaluate the ecosystem you are interested in.
+**Description:** Compute suitable acoustic indices for the [sound files] to evaluate the ecosystem you are interested in.
 We suggest the following 5 acoustic indices, which reflect key aspects of acoustic environments:
 - Acoustic Complexity, a measure of temporal variation in frequency bands, see https://www.sciencedirect.com/science/article/pii/S1470160X10002037 and https://eprints.qut.edu.au/110634/
 - Entropy Of Variance Spectrum, a measure of temporal variation in spectograms, see https://eprints.qut.edu.au/110634/